 If you’ll excuse me, I’m going to go marry a head of cauliflower and have cauliflower babies.

 This is getting awkward isn’t it?
 I’ll stop now.

 But seriously, this Vegetarian Orange Chicken Cauliflower was a major hit with my family and I know you and your family will love it too!

-- 1 large head of cauliflower, cut into bite sized pieces
+- 1 cauliflower, cut into bite sized pieces

 - 2 tsp sesame oil